octobercms/docs/plugin-registration.md

         return strtoupper($text);
     }

-<a name="navigation-permissions" class="anchor" href="#navigation-permissions"></a>
+<a name="navigation-menus" class="anchor" href="#navigation-menus"></a>
-## Navigation and permissions
+## Navigation menus

-Plugins can extend the back-end navigation menus and permissions by overriding methods of the [Plugin registration class](#registration-file).
-This section shows you how to add menu items and permissions to the back-end navigation area.
+Plugins can extend the back-end navigation menus by overriding methods of the [Plugin registration class](#registration-file).
+This section shows you how to add menu items to the back-end navigation area.
 An example of registering a top-level navigation menu item with two sub-menu items:

     public function registerNavigation()
     {